 My approach to reading tarot brings together traditional significations of the four suits, the four elements, and the major and minor arcana, with more immediate and intuitive responses to the images themselves.
 This way of reading has been deeply informed by my work and training in dance studies—watching dances, writing about dances, and teaching writing about dance.
 As with viewing and interpreting a dance, I find that the clearest and most meaningful interpretations of tarot cards are those that begin from direct engagement with the images themselves, then draw on familiarity with the deep structures and symbolism in each deck to develop and enrich those interpretations.
 Even after over fifteen years of reading tarot, I also still consider what the creators of each deck have written about the cards in companion texts, not as a deference to some final authority, but as a way of reading with ancestors both living and no longer living.
 I find that bringing their words into the reading can be a way of opening the dialogue to further possibilities and insights.
 Altogether, what I see in the cards, whatever comes up for you, whatever we discuss, and how we call in the voices of others fold into one another in order to make connections, generate realizations, elaborate different directions of thought, and proliferate possibilities in our lives.

-I read primarily from the Rider-Waite-Smith (illustrated by Pamela Coleman Smith and created in collaboration with Arthur Edward Waite) deck, the Shining Tribe Tarot by Rachel Pollack, and the Mesquite Tarot created by Aleisha Fitz and Bronwyn Walls.
+I read primarily from the Delta Enduring Tarot, created and illustrated by Egan, the Smith-Rider-Waite deck, illustrated by Pamela Coleman Smith and created in collaboration with Arthur Edward Waite, the Shining Tribe Tarot by Rachel Pollack, and the Mesquite Tarot created by Aleisha Fitz and Bronwyn Walls.
 I also occasionally read from The Wild Unknown by Kim Krans, the Renaissance Tarot by Brian Williams, and sometimes incorporate cards from the Sacred Rebels Oracle deck by Alana Fairchild and Autumn Skye Morrison.